bom-squad/vulndb/README.md

 Options:
-  --ecosystem TEXT  Ingest only a single ecosystem --offset INTEGER  Offset into available entries to begin wtih  [default: 0] --limit INTEGER   Limit the number of entries to ingest --help            Show this message and exit.
+  --ecosystem TEXT  Ingest only a single ecosystem --offset INTEGER  Offset into available entries to begin wtih  [default: 0] --help            Show this message and exit.
 ```